History of the Department of Nursing

 Beginning in 1982, Francis Marion University played host to a satellite RN to BSN program of the Medical University of South Carolina (MUSC), College of Nursing.
-Based on regional need, the South Carolina Board of Nursing and South Carolina Commission on Higher Education approved a generic BSN program and, in the Fall of 1998, the first class was admitted.
+Based on regional need, the South Carolina Board of Nursing and South Carolina Commission on Higher Education approved a pre-licensure BSN program and in the Fall of 1998, the first class was admitted.
 Throughout the twenty-two year history of the collaborative relationship, FMU has provided pre-nursing courses, on-campus facilities in the McNair Science Building, such as classrooms, offices, and learning laboratory, library support, and has had occasion to assist in obtaining state appropriations for the program.
 The program was administered as a remote campus of the College of Nursing, MUSC.
 Faculty and staff were employees of MUSC.

 McNair Science Building

 There was strong community support for a baccalaureate nursing program at Francis Marion University.
 A formal needs assessment was conducted and the Colleagues in Caring project highlighted the fact that the Pee Dee was the only region in South Carolina without a free-standing baccalaureate nursing program.
 Additionally, this region had the lowest percentage of baccalaureate nursing graduates in the State.
 The Office of Research and Statistics published South Carolina nursing workforce data for 2013, which showed that only 41% of nurses in South Carolina have the baccalaureate degree.
 The increasing population in the Pee Dee, the growth in the elderly population and the expansion of healthcare facilities in the region (much of which is taking place in complex health care settings) have made the need for the nursing programs at FMU greater than ever.